 When I received Tim’s offer to write a post I felt right away that his was different.
 He came across in his pitch as someone who truly loves every aspect of this sport.
-That was further reinforced when did a quick online research of his rod wrapping business.
+That was further reinforced when did a quick online research of his rod building and wrapping business.
 Amazing stuff!
 This guy is a true craftsman who loves taking fishing rods and making them look like a piece of art.
 Below, at the end of his bio, you’ll find a sample of his work.

 In addition to the post you are about to read, Tim has agreed to come back from time to time with fishing content inspired by the exciting locations and unique fish species that Hawaii has to offer.
 I’m also hoping he’ll write about the art of rod wrapping and share more photos of his beautiful work with us.

 Vacationing in Hawaii can turn into an exhilarating fishing experience without breaking the bank with charter services or guides for a fun time on the water.
 Here on the island of Oahu, bonefish are a great target species that don’t require a bunch of gear and, in this article, you will be slaying some of the biggest ghosts the island has to offer.

 Test your luck during the low tide and early morning sunrise to increase hook sets.
 Try and beat the crowds and go early to prevent spooking a prized fish eating away in the shallow.
 This will greatly reward your time and experience on the water as you try and hunt down a fish so skittish a small sinker splash or shadow scares it away.